jacero-io/kode-operator/README.md

 # kode-operator

-WARNING!
-THIS PROJECT IS UNDER HEAVY DEVELOPMENT AND NOT MEANT FOR PRODUCTION USE JUST YET.
+<span style="color: red;">WARNING!
+THIS PROJECT IS UNDER HEAVY DEVELOPMENT AND NOT MEANT FOR PRODUCTION USE JUST YET.</span>

+Kode-Operator is designed to enhance the developer experience with a strong focus on security and observability.

+## Overview

-Kode-Operator is a Kubernetes operator designed to manage the full lifecycle of various ephemeral and semi ephemeral development environments and tools.
-It automates the deployment, configuration, and management of Code-server, Webtop, DevContainers, Alnoda, and Jupyter environments within a Kubernetes cluster.
+Kode-Operator is a Kubernetes operator that manages the entire lifecycle of various ephemeral and semi-ephemeral development environments.
+It integrates a comprehensive suite of security tools (Falco, Envoy proxy) and observability standards (OpenTelemetry), ensuring robust security and transparency.

-Additionally, it supports authentication and authorization using Envoy Proxy and a standard way for the user to add custom configuration and data.
+Currently, Kode-Operator supports Code-server, Webtop, Alnoda, and Jupyter environments, with plans to support more in the future.
+It is also easily extendable to support other environments and tools beyond those listed.

 ## Description

-Kode-Operator streamlines the setup and management of development environments on Kubernetes.
-By leveraging custom resource definitions (CRDs), it allows users to declaratively specify the desired state of their environments and automates the deployment process.
+Kode-Operator simplifies the setup and management of development environments on Kubernetes.
+Using custom resource definitions (CRDs), users can declaratively specify their desired environment state, and Kode-Operator automates the deployment process.

-Whether you need a code server, a web-based development environment, or a data science notebook, Kode-Operator handles the orchestration, ensuring consistency and efficiency.
+## Key Features

+* Define your development environments using CRDs for consistent and repeatable setups.
+* Integrated security tools like Falco and Envoy proxy protect your environments.
+* OpenTelemetry standards provide deep insights into your development environments.
+* Manage a variety of development environments such as Code-server, Webtop, Alnoda, and Jupyter.
+* Easily extendable to support additional environments and tools beyond the current offerings.

 ## Key Concepts